 Legoland Florida – tickets, prices, rides, what to expect

-Legoland Florida Resort is a vacation destination with more than 50 rides, shows, and attractions inspired by popular LEGO brands and characters.
+Legoland Florida Resort is a fantastic vacation spot with over 50 rides, shows, and attractions inspired by LEGO brands and characters.

-Legoland Florida has a wide variety of adventures for tiny tots and pre-teens in its three major sections – the Legoland Theme Park, the Water Park, and the Peppa Pig Theme Park.
+It offers a wide range of adventures for kids, especially those up to 12 years old, across its three main sections—the Legoland Theme Park, the Water Park, and the Peppa Pig Theme Park.

-Because of its proximity to Orlando, it is also referred to as Legoland Orlando.
+Due to its proximity to Orlando, many people also call it Legoland Orlando.

-This article explains everything you must know before buying your Legoland Florida tickets.
+If you’re planning a visit, here’s everything you need to know before buying your Legoland Florida tickets.

 Legoland Florida tickets